Banu Bakr

+The pre-Islamic poet Tarafah was a Bakri.

 The Man

 Bakr Bin Wael was the oldest son for Wael from his Bakry wife.
 They come from a lineage of an Arab clan that named their first born sons Bakr in reference to their ancestor Bakr the Patriarch.
 Since young age, Wael and his brothers, set their sons to be desert warriors.
 Due to his fine and master characteristics, Wael put his son Bakr in charge of the clan.
 Bakr was a sleek horseman yet strong enough to travel long distances.
 As Bakr got older, he was able to form a fighting force along with his family members and other Arabs into a nomadic federation just as Wael advised.
 Bakr himself started a war clan along with Anizah and Banu Hanifa and few other Arab tribes.

 They seized the waterways and fought for their cattle's grazeland.

 They produced dairy and exported wool.

 They put up traveler caravans and did well at trade and transportation across Arabia; especially between Hejaz and Mesopotamia.
 Basically they stationed near Hafar al-Batin and used that region as a permanent camp ground.
 Later on in life, as the clan grew larger in numbers, they became known as Banu Bakr bin Wael since he started his own dynasty in Iraq; disengaging from the father tribe in Hejaz and its sheikhdom authority Banu Bakr ibn Abd Manat.